 Sloyd's focus on the overall education of the child, rather than the preparation of individuals for the labor force fit well with the philosophy of Mrs. Shaw, who described the school's mission as training the "whole person"; not teaching "how to make a living, but how to live."

-In 1889 she hired Gustaf Larsson from the Sloyd School in Naas, Sweden, to come to North Bennet Street School to develop a prototype Sloyd training program suitable for Americans.
-That effort expanded two years later when the fourth floor of 39 North Bennet Street was converted to a school for Sloyd teachers headed by Larsson.
-Mrs. Shaw sent an exhibition of North Bennet Street School's Sloyd program to the 1893 Columbian Exposition in Chicago, and funded the publication of a series of books on Sloyd, including Sloyd As Adapted In Boston (1893) and American Sloyd (1900), as well as a quarterly newsletter The Sloyd Record.
+Pauline Agassiz Shaw sent an exhibition of the School's Sloyd woodworking program to the 1893 Columbian Exposition in Chicago, and funded the publication of a series of books on Sloyd, including Sloyd As Adapted In Boston (1893) and American Sloyd (1900), as well as a quarterly newsletter The Sloyd Record.

 By 1903, Larsson estimated that 34,000 students had been taught by the hundreds of teachers that were trained in the program at NBSS.
 Sloyd teacher training continued until 1909 when the North Bennet Street location ran out of space and Mrs. Shaw raised money to build a new Sloyd School near the Museum of Fine Arts in Boston.

 A century later the shop programs in America's public schools, which got their start through the Sloyd teacher training program at North Bennet Street School, have been largely dismantled, considered outmoded and unresponsive to the needs of society today.